DRESS UP THE FRONT PORCH FOR FALLUsher in the crisp days of autumn with these creative fall front porch ideas

 - Renovate existing containers or assemble new ones: Revive your containers for fall by adding favorites such as mums, ornamental peppers, and kale to existing plants for a fresh look.
 Create new container arrangements from scratch with tips and techniques from professional container designer Karen Chapman.
 Learn how to create Fabulous Fall Containers in her online course.

-- Maximize your space with hanging baskets: Since many porches are small (or maybe you don't have a full porch), hanging baskets and window boxes are a great way to take advantage of limited space.
-Purchase ready-made hanging baskets from your local garden center or make your own with mums, evergreens, trailing sedums, pansies, and small ornamental grasses.
-Check out this video and learn how to plant a simple autumn window box.
+- Maximize space with hanging baskets and window boxes: Take advantage of limited space with ready-made hanging baskets from your local garden center or make your own with mums, evergreens, trailing sedums, pansies, and small ornamental grasses.
+Check out this video and learn how to plant a simple autumn window box or see how Tracy of Plaids and Poppies converted her window boxes to beautiful fall displays.

 - Grow fall favorites: Grow these classic late-season plants in containers or in beds around your porch for dazzling fall color: calendula, nemesia, coral bells, sedum, sunflower, aster, ornamental kale, black-eyed Susan and pansy.
 Learn more about some of these plants and a few others.